 Study 6 focused on charity outcome effectiveness for helping blind individuals (similar to an example given by Singer, 2015).
 Like study 4, it also involved a conjoint evaluation of two charities.
 The effectiveness information described how the lifetime cost for a guide dog is around £55,000 (cost-ineffective charity), as compared to estimates of £75 to avert 10-50 years of serious debilitation from river blindness (cost-effective charity).
 The image depicted a blind teenage girl (see supplemental materials).

-In all studies, participants were asked if they would be willing to donate (yes/no) before being asked about actual donations.
+In all studies, except the last one, participants were asked if they would be willing to donate (yes/no) before being asked about actual donations.
 The timing of the commitment question, or rather the information seen before or after it (but before actual donations) varied across the current studies, in order to test different hypotheses about how images interact with efficiency information at different stages of the decision-making process to donate (see Supplementary materials for details).
 More systematic follow-up studies on the order effects (not reported here, due to different focus) showed no systematic differences in terms of whether empathic and rational appeals occured before or after donation commitments.

 The primary outcome of interest was how much participants decided to donate, either from a bonus payment or prospective raffle winnings.
 Answers were given on a slider scale, and these had 1c increments for the $3 and $5 bonuses.
 For the $50 raffle winnings the scale had $1 increments (see Participants for details about the payments).
 Decisions were consequential, and participants in Studies 1-3 were told that donations were going to the Syria Fund of Save the Children (and the efficiency information also specified the charity name).
 The two charities in Study 4 were not named, and participants in the efficiency comparison conditions chose one of them from a display of their Charity Navigator ratings.
 Participants in Study 5 learned that donated amounts would go to the Polio Eradication Initiative.
 In study 6, participants first chose between supporting guide dogs or river blindness interventions, or neither, and then decided on an amount to give.

-All studies ended with a brief personality and value survey, followed by demographics and debriefing.
+Studies ended with a brief personality and value survey, followed by demographics and debriefing.
 The survey included measures of, for instance, empathic concern (Davis, 1983), and intellect (DeYoung, Quilty, & Peterson, 2007).
 These two variables were tested as moderators for the experimental effects.
 However, we found no reliable moderation effects, and being secondary to our current aims, we report no results for these variables (analytic scripts and results are open to request).
 The experimental manipulations in Study 6 were embedded within a larger survey, collecting a range of demographic and attitudinal measures (see Supplemental materials).

 Results